TomBubu/Labs/README.md

 - Load these transactions from the customer file

 - Total count of transactions, deposit/withdrawn type of transaction, who?, bank name, account, balance... what else?
-- 2 versions of the tab:
+- Two versions of the tab:
-	1. for user - see transactions for his/her accounts -> related to Accounts class
+	- For user - see transactions for his/her accounts -> related to Accounts class
-	2. for bank employees - see all accounts and their transactions
+	- For bank employees - see all accounts and their transactions
 - Ability to approve transactions for bank employees?
 How to implement this?
 Sockets?

 **Immediate tasks check:**